flipwooyoung/oci-google-functions/bucket-to-google-sheets/README.md

 ## Guide to set-up environment for this Function on OCI:
-## Note: You can skip to step 9 if you have already done the prior steps for a different function.
+## Note: You can skip to step 9 if you have already done steps 1-8 for a different function.

 1. Create a compartment to hold all the resources that we will create in this guide.